-Julie Bowland Artist Statement 2017
+Julie Bowland Artist Statement, 2022

 I work directly from nature with oil paint applied in a thick vigorous impasto.
 Color is everything to me: It expresses intensity of emotion as it defines space and form.
 While color and form may be freely interpreted, it remains important to me to work from nature.
 I appreciate the directness and spontaneity of the dynamic, always changing conditions of the outdoors while I paint and draw: They create a joy and a challenge while I work, and I often have no idea how a painting will turn out.
 That spontaneity is the fun part.

 The French called painting directly from nature en plein air, "in open air."
-It is exciting and inspiring to slather paint engulfed in a wild swamp or forest, to dance with the elements of wind, wildlife, shifting light, and all the other uncontrollable aspects of nature.
+It is exciting and inspiring to slather paint, engulfed in a wild swamp or forest, to dance with the elements of wind, wildlife, shifting light, and all the other uncontrollable aspects of nature.
 This joy and excitement drives me to make art.
 I think of my style of art as plein air expressionism.